Developments of initial data on big bang singularities for the Einstein-nonlinear scalar field equations: Sequence of approximate solutions

 That is, the antisymmetric part of $\bar\h_n$ satisfies an equation as in Lemma~\ref{linear ode lemma} with $F = 0$, so it must vanish.
 We conclude that $\bar\h_n$ is symmetric.
 Now we obtain the improved estimates for the off-diagonal components of $\bar\h_n$.
 For $i$, $k$ and $\ell$ distinct (no summation over any of them),

 We make two observations regarding the equation above.
 First, the terms involving $\bar\h_n(e_i,e_i)$ and $\bar\h_n(e_k,e_k)$, present the decay that we want for $\bar\h_n(e_i,e_k)$.
 Second, if we already knew the desired estimates to hold for $\bar\h_n(e_\ell,e_k)$ or $\bar\h_n(e_i,e_\ell)$, then the corresponding terms in the equation present better decay than what we want for $\bar\h_n(e_i,e_k)$.
 Keeping this in mind, similarly as in Lemma~\ref{definition of kn}, we can integrate these individual equations from $\tau$ to $\infty$ to start successively improving on the estimates for the $\bar\h_n(e_i,e_k)$.
 Note that, given a decay estimate for the $\bar\h_n(e_i,e_k)$, all the terms on the right-hand side of the equation decay faster than the given estimate, except for the ones involving $\bar\h_n(e_i,e_i)$ and $\bar\h_n(e_k,e_k)$.
 This means that we can continue iterating the improvement process until we achieve decay as in these terms for some $\bar\h_n(e_i,e_k)$.
 At that point, by our first observation, we are done with the improvements for that particular $\bar\h_n(e_i,e_k)$.
 Moreover, by our second observation, we can continue the improvement process for the remaining components of $\bar\h_n$ until we achieve the desired result.
-Therefore, we obtain
+Finally, the estimates for the time derivatives can be deduced directly from Equation~\eqref{hn equation normalized}. \end{proof}